-- Administrative fees decreased by \$28 to \$710 during the year 2020 compared to \$738 in fiscal year 2019.
-This is due to the decrease in the funding of new in-school loans, resulting in a decrease in fees received. - Contributions from CSLF totaled \$1,500 in fiscal year 2020 and \$4,000 in fiscal year 2019.
-Transfers approved by the CSLF Board are recorded as deferred inflows of resources with revenues being recognized when funds are disbursed in subsequent fiscal year(s): - The Scholarship Fund disbursed approximately \$1,500 in fiscal year 2020 and \$500 will be disbursed in fiscal year 2021. - Nonoperating investment income decreased by \$71 in fiscal year 2020, primarily due to the market value of the Treasury notes held in the Special Capital Reserve Fund ("SCRF") investment accounts of the 2009A and 2010A Bond issues in addition to a decrease in interest rates.
+- Interest income on loans receivable increased by \$563 to \$7,755 from \$7,192 in the prior year. - Origination fees, reported as administrative fees, decreased by \$194 to \$516 during the year 2021 compared to \$710 in fiscal year 2020.
+This is due to the decrease in the funding of new in-school loans, resulting in a decrease in fees received. - Contributions from CSLF totaled \$500 in fiscal year 2021 and \$1,500 in fiscal year 2020.
+Transfers approved by the CSLF Board are recorded as deferred inflows of resources with revenues being recognized when funds are disbursed in subsequent fiscal year(s): - o The Scholarship Fund disbursed approximately \$490 in fiscal year 2021. - Nonoperating investment income decreased by \$1,786 in fiscal year 2021, primarily due to the market value of the Treasury notes held in the Special Capital Reserve Fund ("SCRF") investment accounts of the 2020C and 2020D Bond issues in addition to a decrease in interest rates.